officelearn/azure-docs.sv-se/articles/active-directory/saas-apps/sumologic-tutorial.md

 7. I dialogrutan **Lägg till tilldelning** klickar du på knappen **Tilldela**.

-### <a name="create-sumologic-test-user"></a>Skapa SumoLogic testanvändare
+### <a name="create-sumologic-test-user"></a>Create SumoLogic test user

-För att aktivera Azure AD-användare att logga in på SumoLogic, måste de etableras till SumoLogic.
-När det gäller SumoLogic är etablering en manuell aktivitet.
+In order to enable Azure AD users to sign in to SumoLogic, they must be provisioned to SumoLogic.
+In the case of SumoLogic, provisioning is a manual task.

 **Utför följande steg för att etablera ett användarkonto:**

-1. Logga in på din **SumoLogic** klient.
+1. Sign in to your **SumoLogic** tenant.

 1. Gå till **Hantera \> Användare**.